 Meet Our Team

 Becoming involved with Camp To Belong as a teenager sparked Elizabeth’s passion for serving disadvantaged youth.
 Upon graduation from the University of Oregon in 2015, she moved to the east coast to work for Sibling Connections, an organization serving separated siblings in Massachusetts.
-In late 2017, she made her way back to Oregon to become the Associate Director for Kindred Matters and increase the organization’s program capacity.
+In late 2017, she made her way back to Oregon to become the Executive Director for Kindred Matters and increase the organization’s program capacity.
 When she isn’t working, you can usually find Elizabeth playing with her dog, trying new foods or traveling with her husband.

 Amanda joined the Camp To Belong Oregon family in 2010, and has been involved ever since.
 After finishing her undergraduate degree in Arizona in 2013, she returned to Oregon and joined the camp leadership team.
 Amanda is passionate about positive youth development, trauma informed practices, and sibling reunification.
 Since completing her graduate degree in Public Administration from the University of Oregon, she has worked as the Program Manager for a non-profit serving youth experiencing or at-risk of experiencing homelessness in Lane County.
 When not working or planning for the next camp session, Amanda can usually be found playing a game of cribbage, or out on a trail hiking with her dog.